Grading

 - Max: 6

-The maximum rating is 5 because microfluidics can easily make a nanoemulsion that is monodisperse (< 0.1 PDI) by adjusting flow rates for a lab-on-a-chip (LOC).
-Microfluidics should not be confused with microfluidization or the company Microfluidics International Corporation (e.g., Microfluidizer®).
-Microfluidizer uses a hybrid of high pressure and a fixed channel to produce cannabis nanoemulsions with a hydraulic pump that may break down over time.
-The minimum rating is 1 because a combination of processing equipment may be a better option than a single process / equipment by itself (i.e., coarse emulsion to nanoemulsion).
-If listed, add 1 point (combo) to the primary equipment used to make a nanoemulsion not a coarse emulsion.
+The maximum rating is 5.
+Microfluidics can easily make a nanoemulsion that is monodisperse (< 0.1 PDI) by adjusting flow rates for a lab-on-a-chip (LOC).
+Microfluidics should not be confused with Microfluidizer® or the company Microfluidics International Corporation because it's not the same process.
+The minimum rating is 0 because you may not know how they made a nanoemulsion and/or think a Vitamix blender will make a nanoemulsion (not recommended).

 -